Last Updated: May 08, 2020

 How Information is Used

-We use personal and non-personal information (including Engagement Support Data) for the following purposes:
+We use personal and non-personal information for the following purposes:

-- Operating, maintaining, managing and administering our Services, including processing registrations and payments, and providing customer support;
+- Operating, maintaining, managing and administering our Services, including processing registrations and payments, if any, and providing customer support;

-- Administrative announcements about features, functionality, terms or other aspects of our Services; and, if applicable, informing you about offers for services or products we believe may be of interest (for further information, see also “Service Emails and other Communications” below);
+- Administrative announcements about features, functionality, terms or other aspects of our Services; and, if applicable, informing you about offers for services or products we believe may be of interest;

-- Safeguarding and protecting our Services, the information they safeguard, the rights of third parties and in response to legal process, in each case, as more fully described below in “The Importance of Protecting our Services and the Information they Safeguard;” and
+- Safeguarding and protecting our Services, the information they safeguard, the rights of third-parties and in response to legal process; and,

-- Any other purpose described in this Policy or your User Agreement.
+- Any other purpose described in this Policy or the Terms.